Lower Bounding the Gromov--Hausdorff distance in Metric Graphs: Introduction

+Theorems~\ref{thm:circleSufficient} and~\ref{thm:graphs} are obtained using low-dimensional versions of the Borsuk--Ulam theorem for maps from the circle into $\R$ or into a tree, which can be proven using path-connectedness.

+All of these results have corollaries allowing us to lower bound the Gromov--Hausdorff distance between two subsets $X, Y \subseteq G$, using the triangle inequality.
+That is, for two sufficiently dense subsets $X,Y\subseteq G$, we provide new lower bounds on $d_\gh(X,Y)$ in terms of the Hausdorff distance $d_\h(X,Y)$, which is $\mathcal{O}(n^2)$-time computable if the subsets have at most $n$ points.
+We demonstrate such a corollary explicitly in the case of metric trees in Section~\ref{sec:trees}.

+In Section~\ref{sec:no-boundary-assumptions} we provide variants of Theorem~\ref{thm:graphs}, resulting in weaker bounds on the Gromov--Hausdorff distance under weaker assumptions depending only on the structure of the metric graph: we no longer assume control over how close each leaf vertex of the graph is to a point of the sample.
+The main results are Theorem~\ref{thm:trees_H_vs_GH_maximal_geodesics} for metric trees and Theorem~\ref{thm:graphs_H_vs_GH_maximal_geodesics} for general metric graphs, obtained by considering the lengths of maximal geodesics between leaf vertices.

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}

 We begin in Section~\ref{sec:background} with background and notation.
 In Section~\ref{sec:ratio}, we provide an example showing that some control over the boundary of the metric graph is necessary.
-We begin with the case of metric trees in Section~\ref{sec:trees}, proceeding next to the case of the circle in Section~\ref{sec:circle}, and finally general metric graphs in Section~\ref{sec:graphs}.
+We begin with the case of metric trees in Section~\ref{sec:trees}, proceed next to the case of the circle in Section~\ref{sec:circle}, and consider general metric graphs in Section~\ref{sec:graphs}.
+Finally, in Section~\ref{sec:no-boundary-assumptions} we lower bound the Gromov--Hausdorff distance between a metric graph and a subset thereof when we no longer assume that the sample is sufficiently close to the set of leaves, with variants of these results in Appendix~\ref{app:fractional}.